Class: Sketchup::Material

 #owner_typeInteger

-The #owner_type method is used to determine if the material is owned by a Sketchup::Materials.
+The #owner_type method is used to determine what owns the material.

 Returns: